 Starting from 2020, out of the 12 members of the Board of Directors, the number of Outside Directors increased by one to four, accounting for one-third of the Board of Directors.
 Additionally, for diversity in terms of gender and nationality and so forth, we appointed two females as Outside Director and Outside Corporate Auditor, and one foreign national as Director.
 We will hold discussions based on a variety of views and perspectives and further strengthen the corporate governance system.

 Board of Directors and Business Execution Body

 The Board of Directors (convenes at least once a month), according to the Board of Directors’ Regulations, deliberates and decides important management matters, including legal matters, and supervises the execution of business.
 The maximum number of Directors is 12 in order to promote agile management decision-making by the Board of Directors, and the term of office is one year to clarify their responsibilities to the shareholders.
-There are currently 12 incumbent Directors, including three Outside Directors, whom one is female, with wealth of experience in and broad insight into economy, finance, management and corporate legal affairs.
-These three Outside Directors are supervising management from an independent third-party standpoint.
+There are currently 12 incumbent Directors, including four Outside Directors, of whom one is female, with a wealth of experience in and broad insight into economy, finance, and management.
+These four Outside Directors are supervising management from an independent third-party standpoint.

 In this way, the Company clearly separates the responsibilities of Directors, that is, decision-making on and supervision of management, from the responsibilities of business execution.
 Some Directors hold concurrent positions as executive officers.
 The President has established the Executive Committee (in principle, convenes twice a month) and various other councils and committees to deliberate and report on important matters concerning the Group’s management policies and business execution.